practicalli/neovim/docs/termux/clojure-development.md

 clojure --help
 ```

-Also consider running a repl to ensure the dependency download is working correctly
+Run a Clojure REPL session from a Clojure project configured with a `deps.edn` file

 ```shell
 clojure -M:repl/rebel
 ```

-> optionally install rlwrap package if using the basic repl terminal UI with the `clj` wrapper
+> optionally install rlwrap package if using the basic REPL terminal UI with the `clj` wrapper script

 ## Install Clojure LSP